pankajyadav05/sr-devops-live/README.md

 Once you've completed the assignment, please submit your work by providing:

-1. A link to the forked GitHub repository with your changes and documentation.
+1. Provide the GitHub repository URL as a PRIVATE Git repository (also provide access) to roshan@gitforcetalent.com and cc prithvi@gitforcetalent.com, pankaj@gitforcetalent.com
-2. Any additional files or scripts you used for provisioning infrastructure or deploying the application.
+2. Instructions on how to access and test the deployed application.
-3. Instructions on how to access and test the deployed application.
+3. Provide any additional notes or considerations regarding the implementation.

 **Evaluation Criteria:**